MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Note that MatchOS and MatchInstalled cannot install the operating system languages if Office doesn't support that language or if the ODT cannot find the correct language pack in the local source files.
 To help address this issue, we recommend that you specify a backup language and allow the ODT to use the Office CDN for missing files.
 To do so, use the Fallback attribute and AllowCdnFallBack attribute.

 MatchInstalled can be used only if there is at least one Click-to-Run product already installed.
 It can't be used with the /download switch for the ODT.
-For more details on MatchInstalled, see [Overview of deploying languages](overview-deploying-languages-microsoft-365-apps.md) and [Build dynamic, lean, and universal packages for Microsoft 365 Apps](fieldnotes/build-dynamic-lean-universal-packages.md).
+For more information about MatchInstalled, see [Overview of deploying languages](overview-deploying-languages-microsoft-365-apps.md) and [Build dynamic, lean, and universal packages for Microsoft 365 Apps](fieldnotes/build-dynamic-lean-universal-packages.md).

 ### Fallback attribute (part of Language element)

 Optional.

 When using MatchOS, we recommend that you specify a fallback language to install when a matched language isn't supported by Office or can't be found in the local source files.
 To do so, use the "Fallback" attribute.
-For more details, see [Install the same languages as the operating system](overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-the-operating-system).
+For more information, see [Install the same languages as the operating system](overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-the-operating-system).

 Example values: